Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentAssignment.md

 ## Description

-This cop checks the indentation of the first line of the right-hand-side of a multi-line assignment.
+This rule checks the indentation of the first line of the right-hand-side of a multi-line assignment.

-### Example
+## Examples

 ```ruby
 # bad